ansu555/Celo/docs/STRUCTURE.md

 # Project Structure and Conventions

-This document explains the folder layout and conventions for 10xSwap, so newcomers can navigate quickly and safely.
+This document explains the folder layout and conventions for Accorto, so newcomers can navigate quickly and safely.

 ## Top-level